Parasite Detox Diet and Nutritional Protocols

 Water is essential for all of the body’s functions and it is important to drink adequate amounts of water each day.
 While doing a parasite cleanse, it is especially important to consume plenty of water, as this will help to flush the system and support the elimination of waste.
 The standard recommendation is 8 glasses of water per day, but you may want to increase this a little while doing a cleanse.

 Eat A Nutritious Diet

 During a parasite cleanse, it’s important to follow a balanced diet high in nutrients and low in refined sugars and processed foods.
-Fiber is particularly important, as it keeps your bowel movements regular while you cleanse.
+Getting your baseline of nutrients—amino acids, vitamins, minerals, fats, and carbs is essential.
+Fiber is also particularly important, as it keeps your bowel movements regular while you cleanse.
 A nutrient-rich diet is also important for strengthening your immune system as the parasites are flushed out of your body.
 Many natural practitioners claim that this, combined with a healthy dose of probiotics, will help protect your body against another infestation.

 Probiotics are live bacteria and yeasts that are good for the body, especially for the digestive system.
 We often think of germs as something that causes disease, but your body is full of bacteria, both good and bad.
 Probiotics are often called "good" or "helpful" bacteria because they help keep the gut healthy.

 Gut bacteria play several important roles in our health, such as communicating with the immune system and producing certain vitamins.
 Gut bacteria can also affect how different foods are digested and produce chemicals that help make you feel full.
 To help with improving the gut bacteria in the intestines, consider supplementing with a clinical grade probiotic supplement such as our multi strain probiotic supplement.